gmishne/capstone-graph-analysis/weeks/02-Data.md

 ### Replication task
-This week we will begin reading the [GraphSage]((https://www-cs.stanford.edu/~jure/pubs/graphsage-nips17.pdf),) paper.
+This week we will begin reading the [GraphSage](https://www-cs.stanford.edu/~jure/pubs/graphsage-nips17.pdf) paper.
 As you read through the paper, keep a list of phrases and terms you are unfamiliar  with.
 * Read the abstract and the conclusions.
 * Read Sections 1-2.
-Note for yourself 2-3 references that sound interesting to you.
+Note 2-3 references that sound interesting to you.

 ## Tasks

 Complete the following tasks:
 1. SNAP
 * Explore the the [SNAP dataset collection](http://snap.stanford.edu/data/index.html) and download two datasets of different types.
 * Using [network]( https://networkx.github.io/) and/or [snap.py]( http://snap.stanford.edu/snappy/index.html) explore, compare the properties and visualize the two graphs.
 Report the graph metrics that you learned about in your reading.
-You may find these tutorials (1)[https://networkx.github.io/documentation/stable/tutorial.html], (2)[http://snap.stanford.edu/proj/snap-www/SNAP-WWW15-part3.pdf] helpful.
+You may find these tutorials [1](https://networkx.github.io/documentation/stable/tutorial.html), [2](http://snap.stanford.edu/proj/snap-www/SNAP-WWW15-part3.pdf) helpful.

-2. Cora
+2. Cora -
 The Cora dataset consists of 2708 scientific publications classified into one of seven classes.
 The citation network consists of 5429 links.
 Each publication in the dataset is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
 The dictionary consists of 1433 unique words.
 The README file in the dataset provides more details.
 [Download Link](https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz).
 * Download the Cora dataset.